scherersoftware/cake-notifications/README.md

 #### ` push() `

-Push the email into the queue to send it asynchron
+Push the email into the queue to send it asynchronous

 ### ` queueOptions( array $options null ) `